qinyicong/BoardXDoc/wiki/Tools/GeneratePersonaMap.md

 ## Maximizing the Benefits of Your Persona Maps

-Once you’ve generated your persona maps, it’s time to put them to good use!
+Once you've generated your persona maps, it's time to put them to good use!
 Here are some tips on how to leverage these maps effectively:

 ### Align Your Marketing Strategies